-Wholesale Electricity Market.
+Retail vs. Wholesale Electricity

 As deregulation has swept across the country, wholesale electric markets have become increasingly important in providing a mechanism for retailers to procure electricity.
 This is especially true in states that have opened up their retail energy markets to competition.
 Retailers can now purchase power at wholesale prices and pass those savings on to consumers.

-The wholesale electricity market is constantly evolving, with new players and products entering the space.
+The wholesale electricity market is constantly evolving, with new players and energy supply products entering the space.
 It’s important for consumers to understand how this market works and the role it plays in their energy choices.

 Electricity generation is the process of producing electricity and is commonly expressed in kilowatt-hours (kWh) or megawatt-hours (MWh).
 Electricity generation is the first step in the electric power supply chain.
 The most common forms of electrical generation are natural gas, coal, nuclear, hydro, wind, solar, and biomass.
 Electricity generators are licensed entities that produce electricity to be consumed further down the supply chain.

 Electric utilities are public companies responsible for delivering power over locally-owned utility lines to end-use consumers.
 In regulated states, electric utilities often own generation plants and transmission lines.
 In deregulated states, electric utilities are simply involved in the local delivery of power and customer billing.
 Electric utilities play an integral role in the power markets by ensuring safe, local delivery of electricity.

 Retail Energy Suppliers